Summary of Significant Accounting Policies

 Impairment of long-lived assets

 The Company reviews long-lived assets for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be fully recoverable, or at least annually.
 The Company recognizes an impairment loss when the sum of expected undiscounted future cash flows is less than the carrying amount of the asset.
 The amount of impairment is measured as the difference between the asset’s estimated fair value and its book value.
-During the year ended April 30, 2018, the Company determined that the carrying value of Goodwill (see Note 6) exceeded its fair value, which triggered an impairment analysis.
+During the year ended April 30, 2018, the Company determined that the carrying value of Goodwill (see Note 7) exceeded its fair value, which triggered an impairment analysis.
 The Company recorded a goodwill impairment expense of $6,094,760 during the year ended April 30, 2018, nonrecurring level 3 fair value measurement.
-No impairment of goodwill was recorded during the six months ended October 31, 2018.
+The Company did not recognize any impairment during the year ended April 30, 2019.

 Costs of lease, exploration, carrying and retaining unproven mineral lease properties are expensed as incurred.
 The Company expenses all mineral exploration costs as incurred as it is still in the exploration stage.
 If the Company identifies proven and probable reserves in its investigation of its properties and upon development of a plan for operating a mine, it would enter the development stage and capitalize future costs until production is established.